 Erica was born and raised in Connecticut.
 She is the proud mom of two awesome little boys and has the support of an amazing husband.
 Her beautiful family is what motivates her to help others build a family of their own.

-Rachel Leto is a Registered Nurse and the Team Lead for the Third-Party Reproduction Program at RMACT.
-Rachel first joined RMACT as a patient coordinator in 2008.
+Rachel Leto is a Registered Nurse and the Team Lead for the Third-Party Reproduction program.
+Rachel first joined RMA of Connecticut as a patient coordinator in 2008.
 Throughout her time in this role, Rachel attended St. Vincent’s nursing school and obtained her licensure in 2012.
-Due to her interest in fertility, Rachel remained at RMACT and transitioned from her role as patient coordinator to IVF nurse.
-In 2013, Rachel joined the RMACT Third-Party nursing staff due to her passion for helping couples in need of donors (both egg and sperm) as well as gestational carriers.
+Due to her interest in fertility, Rachel remained at RMA of Connecticut and transitioned from her role as patient coordinator to IVF nurse.
+In 2013, Rachel joined the RMA of Connecticut’s Third-Party nursing staff due to her passion for helping couples in need of donors (both egg and sperm) as well as gestational carriers.
 In her current role, Rachel is involved in all aspects of the Third-Party process and has extensive knowledge with the processes involved in selecting an egg donor and gestational carrier as well as the medical aspect that is involved in both types of cycles.

 Rachel was born and raised in Connecticut, where she currently resides.
 She is a wife and mom to two beautiful girls and two fur babies- Molly and Tully.
 Rachel enjoys spending her free time with her family and friends, running 5ks, spending as much time outside as possible and reading for fun!
-She is proud to be a part of the Gay Parents to Be program at RMACT.
+She is proud to be a part of the Gay Parents To Be program at RMA of Connecticut.

 Beatrice, or Bea as she likes to be called, is fluent in Spanish.
 She earned her Associates Degree in Science as well as a certification as a Medical Assistant at Norwalk Community College.